CHT2531/intro-to-node/intro-to-node.md

 ```
 * As you can see, we have executed JavaScript code without the use of a web browser.

+This example is just to get the idea of executing JavaScript code outside a web browser, we won't actually need to write Node.js programs.
+Instead we will use programs (packages) that other people have written to help us build our web applications.

 ## Node packages
-By itself Node.js is a bit limited.
-It becomes really useful for us through the use of packages.
-Packages are simply JavaScript programs that other people have written.
-Packages are used in two ways:
+Packages are used by front-end web developers in two ways:
 1. Some packages are command line tools that can help us when developing a website.
 2. Some packages are simply libraries that we include in our projects e.g. there is a Leaflet package.

 ## Using a Node.js command line tool
-An example of a package we can use a command line tool is a Node.js version of Sass (https://www.npmjs.com/package/sass), that we can use to compile our Sass code.
-Using PowerShell enter the following command
+An example of a command line tool package is a Node.js version of Sass (https://www.npmjs.com/package/sass).
+We can use this to compile our Sass code.
+* Using PowerShell enter the following command

 ```
 npm install -g sass
 ```

 > I have specifed -g here.
 This stands for global.
-The package will be installed globally i.e. the the sass compiler will be available anywhere on my machine not just in this project.
+The package will be installed globally i.e. the sass compiler will be available anywhere on my machine not just in this project.

 * In a text editor, from the sass folder open the *style.scss* file.
-* Make a change to the RGB values for one of the variables.
+* Make a change to the RGB values for one of the Sass variables.
 * Back in PowerShell enter the following:

 ```